 Ideal for kids who love animals, this book explores the many exciting facets of a veterinary career.
 Impressive full-color photographs complement intriguing facts about the many different kinds of vets, how veterinary science began, and its future.

 A Harcourt paperback publication written by Stephanie Maze.

 Stephanie Maze is an award-winning photographer whose work has appeared in many magazines, including National Geographic, Newsweek, and Time.

 Ideally suited for the older child.
 This book provides a comprehensive look into the role of the veterinary technician.
 The reader is informed via a series of stories from people who have performed this vital, yet sometimes overlooked career as part of a veterinary practice.
-In fact, being a vet tech provides many more opportunities to work with animals in areas such as agricultural programmes, zoos and research laboratories.
+Being a vet tech provides many more opportunities to work with animals in areas such as agricultural programs, zoos and research laboratories.